bioxsd/bioxsd/howto/referenceDocumentation/README.md

-For the "source files" of the technical reference documentation of BioXSD, please refer to the locations below.
+For the technical reference documentation of BioXSD, please refer to the locations below.

-NB.
-The technical reference documentation is automatically generated, solely from the information in the XML Schema.
+**NB.** The technical reference documentation is generated, solely from the information in the XML Schema.

+###BioXSD version 1.1
-*BioXSD version 1.1* (Current; the latest stable minor release 1.1.3 of the latest stable major release 1.1)
+(Current; the latest stable minor release 1.1.3 of the latest stable major release 1.1)

 http://bioxsd.org/technicalDocumentation/BioXSD-1.1